+Prior to October 1, 2017, the ownership interests of holders of common units of partnership interest in PJT Partners Holdings LP ("Partnership Units") (other than PJT Partners Inc.) were considered redeemable non-controlling interests.
 On October 1, 2017, certain of the restrictive covenants entered into in connection with the spin-off expired.
 Previously, the ability to settle exchanges of Partnership Units in shares of the Company's Class A common stock was not entirely within the Company's control.
-Consequently, the value of these interests has been reclassified from Redeemable Non-Controlling Interests to Non-Controlling Interests at their redemption value as of October 1, 2017.
-The portion of net income (loss) attributable to the noncontrolling interests is presented separately in the Consolidated and Combined Statements of Operations.
+Consequently, the value of these interests was reclassified from Redeemable Non-Controlling Interests to Non-Controlling Interests at their redemption value as of October 1, 2017.
+The portion of net income (loss) attributable to the non-controlling interests is presented separately in the Consolidated Statements of Operations.

-Consolidated and Combined Results of Operations
+Consolidated Results of Operations

-The following table sets forth our consolidated and combined results of operations for the years ended December 31, 2017, 2016 and 2015:
+The following table sets forth our consolidated results of operations for the years ended December 31, 2019, 2018 and 2017: